-If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your air conditioner was manufactured before January 2010, you have some options:
+If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioner was manufactured before January 2010, you have a few options:

-2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
 Keep in mind, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?